rustumsk/Tiwala-Chain/README.md

 - The app reads blockchain transaction logs from Sepolia RPC in block chunks to avoid provider `eth_getLogs` range limits.
 - Account approval and deletion rules are enforced by the backend.

-## Academic Context

-This repository supports a thesis project for the Bachelor of Science in Computer Science at the University of Cebu.

-Researchers:

-- Arellano, Rustum Domingo Jr. D.
-- Gutierrez, Miguel Joaquin P.
-- Pilapil, Harvey Jay T.
-- Pilapil, Shannen Mae T.

-Adviser: Christian Barral

 ## License